 Made for UI-based solutions

 Android, the natural operating system choice for products and solutions with a user interface (UI), is now enriched by an important component.
 The Raspberry Pi 4B makes the combination of Android and Raspberry Pi a competitive option for embedded product solutions that rely on visual and physical interaction with its users.
 Even more important for professional users is that emteria also supports the Compute Module 4.
 If the plan is to develop and produce a smart fitness device, ticketing and vending machines, point-of-sale and kiosk terminals, or simple to use devices for a manufacturing environment, Raspberry Pi offers a reasonable and reliable possibility.
 In combination with emteria.OS’ enterprise-focused features, time-to-market of any solutions will be reduced and fleet operation becomes way easier.

 Start easy, scale fast, and operate cost-effective

-If you have a question or special requests during evaluation and afterwards, please reach out to the emteria team at any time.
-Support and customer service is guaranteed and an integral part of emteria’s objective to make Android available for industrial applications and professional, UI-based devices.
+If you have a question or special requests during evaluation and afterward, please reach out to the emteria team at any time.
+Support and customer service are guaranteed and an integral part of emteria’s objective to make Android available for industrial applications and professional, UI-based devices.
 Please be aware that emteria does not yet support the official Raspberry Pi touchscreen and camera.
 Support for both peripherals will be added with the highest priority in the upcoming weeks.
 Have fun with that live release, do not forget to tell your friends, and leave us your feedback in the discussion forum or via firstname.lastname@example.org.